mbarulli/nostr-logo/README.md

 Below you can find a proposal by [Andrea Nicolini, aka Bembureda](https://dribbble.com/Bembureda).

-==> [Download the full package here.](/nostr-logo-and-icon.zip), it inclludes multiple versions, different sized and colors.
+==> [Download the full package here](/nostr-logo-and-icon.zip), it includes multiple versions, different sizes and colors.

 ### Nostr logo
 | Purple on white | White on purple |